Chart Color Schemes

 AreaSearch analysis indicates Numurkah maintains employment conditions that align with national benchmarks

-Numurkah has a balanced workforce with white and blue collar jobs, diverse sector representation, and an unemployment rate of 2.4% as of June 2025.
-There are 5,835 residents employed while the unemployment rate is 1.4% lower than Rest of Vic.'s rate of 3.8%.
+Numurkah has a balanced workforce with white and blue collar employment, diverse sector representation, and an unemployment rate of 2.4% as of June 2025.
+It has 5,835 residents in work, which is 1.4% below Rest of Vic.'s rate of 3.8%.

-Workforce participation is similar to Rest of Vic.'s 57.4%.
+Workforce participation is broadly similar to Rest of Vic.'s 57.4%.
 The dominant employment sectors include agriculture, forestry & fishing, health care & social assistance, and manufacturing.
-Agriculture, forestry & fishing employs 2.9 times the regional level share, while public administration & safety employs only 2.7% of local workers compared to Rest of Vic.'s 6.5%.
-The area appears to have limited local employment opportunities as indicated by Census working population vs resident population count.
+Agriculture, forestry & fishing employs 2.9 times the regional level in Numurkah.
+Public administration & safety employs 2.7% of local workers, below Rest of Vic.'s 6.5%.

 Frequently Asked Questions - Employment